• Skip to primary navigation

 Instructions

-• Line a mini-cupcake pan with paper liners, or set out a silicon mold.
+• Line a mini-cupcake pan with paper liners, set out a silicon mold or line a loaf pan with parchment paper or wax paper or even foil.

-• To make homemade coconut butter, follow this recipe for more detail or just blend up 1 cup fresh shredded dry coconut (unsweetened) to create ½ cup of creamy coconut butter.
+• To make homemade coconut butter, follow this recipe for more detail or just blend up 2 cups fresh shredded dry coconut (unsweetened) to create 1 cup of creamy coconut butter.

-• Spoon the fudge into either lined mini cupcake pan or molds.
-Freeze for 2 hours before removing and setting in refrigerator.
+• Make cups.
+Spoon the fudge into either lined mini cupcake pan or molds.
+Refrigerate for 30 minutes.
+Then enjoy plain, or coat in chocolate.

 To make chocolate cups (optional)